cmccarthyIrl/testng-reporting-utilities/README.md

 - `com.reports.utils.aspects`: Contains an aspect (`LoggingAspect`) for aspect-oriented logging.
 - `com.reports.utils.spark`: Contains classes for setting up ExtentReports with Spark for generating HTML reports.
 - `com.reports.utils.xray`: Includes the `XrayService` class for interacting with the Xray API to send test reports to Jira Xray.
+- `com.reports.utils.slack`: Includes the `SlackService` class for interacting with the Slack API to send test reports to Slack.
+- `com.reports.utils.email`: Includes the `EmailService` class to send test reports by email.
 - `pom.xml`: Contains configurations for setting up Allure Reports for generating HTML reports.

 ## Setup